 The primary effect of gastric sleeve surgery is to force your body to consume fewer calories.
 With most of your stomach safely removed, you will find yourself eating less.
 You will feel less hungry and, when you do eat, you’ll feel more satiated quickly.

 Many patients find it hard to eat a healthy diet because they are always hungry.
 With the gastric sleeve, hormonal changes occur as a direct effect of the surgery.
-These hormones regulate hunger, which means your hunger sensations will be significantly reduced, making it much easier to adopt your new lifestyle habits.
+These hormones regulate hunger, which means they will be significantly reduce your hunger sensations, making it much easier to adopt your new lifestyle habits.

-General anesthesia is used for a gastric sleeve, which means that you will be asleep for the duration of the procedure.
+We use general anesthesia for a gastric sleeve, which means that you will be asleep for the duration of the procedure.

 During the surgery, which lasts about an hour, your surgeon will place a few small cuts in your belly.
 The surgeon will then insert a laparoscope, which is an instrument with a camera that sends images to a monitor, into one of the newly placed incisions.
 The surgeon will insert other medical instruments through additional cuts.

 The surgery involves the use of a laparoscopic stapler to divide the stomach.
-About 3/4 of the stomach is then removed, which leaves behind a narrow vertical “sleeve” around the size of a banana.
+About 3/4 of the stomach is then removed.
+This leaves behind a narrow vertical “sleeve” around the size of a banana.

 The portion of the stomach that was removed is taken out of the abdomen through one of the incisions.
 Your surgeon will then test for leaks in the sleeve using a dye study or upper endoscopy.